walterhiggins/ScriptCraft/README.md

    then [Start Here][cda].
  * Watch some [demos][ytpl] of what you can do with ScriptCraft.

-This is a simple mod in a file called greet.js in the scriptcraft/plugins directory &hellip;
+This is a simple mod in a file called greet.js in the scriptcraft/plugins directory:

 ```javascript
 function greet( player ) {